jgnewman/einlandr/README.md

   dbAPI.readUser(payload.userId)

        // If it's successful, send the result to the user as
        // a USER_RECORD action.
-The client side will listen for
+The client side should listen for
        // this action and handle the result when it comes in.
        .then(result => connection.send('USER_RECORD', result))